-If you’ve ever been stung by a wasp, you know something about pain.
+If you’ve ever been stung by a wasp or a bee, you know something about pain.
 Not only does the sting hurt immediately, but it can also swell up and be painful and itchy for several days.
 Look for relief in your kitchen cupboard.
 You might cut a slice of onion and slap it on the sting, but if you don’t have an onion handy, meat tenderizer will do the job.

 Meat Tenderizer for Insect Stings: